grafana/home-assistant-addons/grafana_cloud/README.md

 Copy the token, and paste it into the token field in the addon configuration.

 ![Create Access Token](create-access-token.png)

+After saving the configuration, start the addon and it will begin exporting logs and metrics to Grafana Cloud

 [grafana]: https://grafana.com
 [grafana-cloud]: https://grafana.com/products/cloud/